ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/web-toolkit.md

 ---
-title: (optional) Run additional models in the web toolkit
+title: Run additional models in the web toolkit
 weight: 6

-#draft: true

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-In this section, you will view a live camera feed with the ML application running.
+In this section, you will view a live camera feed with a computer vision application running.

 ## Modify the Makefile